 The Sponsor shall submit proposed operating budgets to the Department prior to permanent loan closing, and annually thereafter.
-These budgets shall be subject to Department written approval, and shall comply with the requirements of 25 CCR Section 7326.
+These budgets shall be subject to the Department's written approval and shall comply with the requirements of 25 CCR Section 7326.